-After conducting a review of existing programs and future priorities for the GOR and the USG, the USG health team identified human and institutional capacity building and gender equality as the GHI priority areas.
-The first priority area is specifically "to strengthen the human and institutional capacity of the public health system to plan, manage, implement and monitor sustainable health programs at all levels" as captured in the USG/Rwanda PEPFAR Partnership Framework for HIV/AIDS, 2009-2012.
-The second priority area is "to set the Rwandan society free from all forms of gender based discrimination and see both men and women participate fully and enjoy equitably from the development process" as prioritized in Rwanda's National Gender Policy.
-These two GHI principles are at the core of the USG's health efforts in
+The GOR and the USG health team identified human and institutional capacity building and gender equality as GHI priority areas.
+The first priority area is specifically "to strengthen the human and institutional capacity of the public health system to plan, manage, implement and monitor sustainable health programs at all levels."
+In COP13, this priority will be supported through the HRH activity, trainings and technical assistance, and an overall capacity-building approach incorporated into activities.
+This will be especially true with regard to clinical services and commodities activities, in preparation for the transition to direct financing in these areas.
+The second priority area is "to set the Rwandan society free from all forms of gender-based discrimination and see both men and women participate fully and enjoy equitably from the development process."
+In COP13, a gender sensitive lens is applied to all activities providing equitable opportunities for both women and men to benefit from USG supported programs.
+In addition, more attention will be paid to monitoring for gender outcomes, especially by disaggregating targets and results where appropriate.